To ensure a consistent experience for buyers, you must match or exceed Amazon's return policies.

-Any return requests that don’t meet Amazon’s Return Policy will not receive an automated return authorization.
-Also note that several categories and subcategories are exempt from automated return authorizations and that return requests of such items will be sent to you for manual review.
+Any return requests that don’t meet Amazon’s returns policies will not receive an automated return authorization.
+Note that several categories and subcategories are exempt from automated return authorizations and that return requests of such items will be sent to you for manual review and authorization.
 This includes:

-Make sure that you respond to return requests, which require manual review, within 24 hours.
-For more information on how to manually review and process such return requests, go to Process return requests.
+For return requests that require manual authorization, make sure that you respond within 24 hours.
+For more information on how to manually review and process such return requests, go to Process Return Requests.

-To monitor returns, navigate the tabs on the Manage Returns page or download a Return Report(Orders > Manage Returns > View reports).
+To monitor returns, go to Manage Returns or download a Return Report.
+To download a return report, go to Orders > Manage Returns > View reports.
 Additionally, Amazon will send you an email when a buyer creates a return request.

 Step 2: Return shipping labels

 As return labels will show your return address, make sure that it is up to date.
-To update your default return address, navigate to the Return Address Settings as described on the Set your default return address page.
-Note that if no domestic return address is available in your Return Address Settings, the return shipping label will show your business address.
+For details on how to manage your default return address, go to Multiple return addresses.
+Note that if no domestic return address is available in your return address settings, the return shipping label will show your business address.